seanko16/cybersecurity-portfolio/TryHackMe/File-and-Hash-Threat-Intel.md

 # TryHackMe File and Hash Threat Intelligence
 ## Overview
 This room explores indicators of suspicious files and techniques to identify and investigate potential threats.
-The focus is on heuristic filename indicators and file hash analysis for cybersecurity professionals.
+The focus is on heuristic filename indicators and file hash analysis for better understanding of the Events.
 ## Heuristic Filename Indicators
 ### Double Extensions
 Example: `invoice.pdf.exe`